Current Affairs-Topics

 • Useful for current affairs, government schemes, and energy security discussions

-• Helps in understanding India’s roadmap to Net Zero emissions through geothermal electricity generation India
+• Helps in understanding India’s roadmap to Net Zero emissions through geothermal electricity generation in India

 Static Facts to Remember: